Spring Boot microservices architecture

 Declarative clients

-Control plane convergence and self-healing
+Convergence and self-healing

 The Registry is not treated as a permanently correct source of truth.
-Services continuously reconcile their presence and metadata so the platform converges back to the real cluster state after failures.
+Services continuously reconcile their own presence and metadata so the platform converges back to the real cluster state after failures.

 What services verify